 Rachel sighed.
 “OK, OK.
 I’ll get me knickers.”

-Behind a plush desk sat Abraham Lincoln Carlisle, former Presidential candidate and new director of the ASA.
+Behind a plush desk sat Abraham Lincoln Carlyle, former presidential candidate and new director of the ASA.
 He rubbed his palms together and said, “My friends, I am rejoicing within to see so many fine Americans rallying to our cause.
 We are needed as always to secure American liberty.
-I need you, my Force of America, to protect this young lady.
+I need you, my Force of July, to protect this young lady.
 We have reason to believe she will be the target of a vicious attack from our nation’s foes.
 Her name is Stacy Macklin, and you may recall her as one of America’s first female astronauts.”

 “Don’t worry, sir,” said Major Victory.
 “You can count on us.”